mpeven/Video_Crowdsourcing/README.md

 - Python
     - Note: this can be done easily using [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install Python and required libraries
 - Installation of required libraries
-    - If using conda: `conda install --file requirements.txt`
+    - If using conda: `conda install -c conda-forge --file requirements.txt`
     - If using pip: `pip install -r requirements.txt`

 ## 2) Run Command Line Interface (CLI)